kliment/Printrun/README.md

 ## Linux
 ### Ubuntu/Debian

+A Printrun package is already available for Debian Sid (or unstable) which can be installed by simply running

+`apt-get install printrun`

-You can run Printrun directly from source, as there are no packages available yet.
+For any other release you can run Printrun directly from source.
 Fetch and install the dependencies using

-1. `sudo apt-get install python-serial python-wxgtk2.8 python-pyglet python-numpy cython python-libxml2 python-gobject python-dbus python-psutil python-cairosvg git`
+`sudo apt-get install python-serial python-wxgtk3.0 python-pyglet python-numpy cython python-libxml2 python-gobject python-dbus python-psutil python-cairosvg git`

 Clone the repository